Documentation

 Fine-tune GPU memory and workload thresholds.

-# Set GPU memory limit (MB)
+# Set memory limit (MB)

-export EPOCHLY_GPU_MEMORY_LIMIT=4096
+export EPOCHLY_MEMORY_LIMIT=4096

 # Control visible GPUs